conduit-db/conduit-db/BLUEPRINT.md

     at depth = 0 have 2^0 32-byte hashes - so keys are (0,0)
     at depth = 1 have 2^1 32-byte hashes etc. - so keys are (0,0) and (0,1)
-    at depth = 2 have 2^2 32-byte hashes concatenated side by  ... lots of keys
+    at depth = 2 have 2^2 32-byte hashes concatenated side by side...

-    when everything is in binary it offers the opportunity later to "cythonize" all of the CPU intensive parts and achieve C-like performance.

-    The postgres DB tables would be very basic - just storing the key: value pairs as raw binary.

-If you needed to retrieve all of the txids in a block in sequential order (e.g. for handling a reorg and updating the Transactions table) you would for example... let's say there are 2048 txs in the block -> log2(2048) = 11 levels to the full merkle tree.
-So we use the header_id + depth + position where depth = 11 and position is the range 0 to 2047.
-The postgres db would be indexed on this key and so would be a sequential readout of rows in bulk.

-NOTE: The most recent 20 blocks would be stored in the redis key-value store anyway so a big db query to postgres would rarely if ever occur - making reorg handling very fast.
-This postgres table would only be read from for serving up old (> 20 blocks old) merkle proofs for individual txs (client queries).
+Store only to mid-level only to avoid excessive disc usage.

 ## Headers
-This would be based on the bitcoinx Headers object and how ElectrumX does this to track chain forks and the current chain tip etc.
+Use bitcoinx Headers object for tracking chain forks and the current chain tip etc.

-NOTE: header_id would be a foreign key of the MerkleTree table in order to save space (rather than having the blockhash be part of the merkle tree key for millions of keys... that's 32MB for 1 million x 32-byte blockhashes repeated over and over needlessly Instead we use a 4 byte integer unique `header_id`).
+NOTE: header_id would be a foreign key of the MerkleTree table in order to save space (rather than millions of blockhashes...)

 ## Blocks
 The block headers are tracked the same as above headers but lag behind (and track the 'tip' of sync'd blocks) so